desultory/ugrd/readme.md

 Another directory for modules can be created, the naming scheme is similar to how python imports work.

-When a module is loaded, `initramfs_generator.py` will try to load that yaml file, parsing it in the same manner `config.yaml` is parsed.
+When a module is loaded, `initramfs_generator.py` will try to load a toml file for that module, parsing it in the same manner `config.yaml` is parsed.

 The order in which modules/directives are loaded is very important!

-All of the config could be placed in a single file, but it makes more sense to organize it.

 ### imports